 To understand the “Power of Persuasion” we can look at currency as an example.
 Money holds value for almost everyone and most individuals can be persuaded to action if there is a monetary reward.
 However, if someone offers you a currency that you cannot spend, then the currency has no value.
 Similarly, if your expertise, or gift, or relationship holds value for someone, they are more likely to be persuaded to action by you.
 “Liking” is one of those persuasive strategies that can best be understood by looking through the eyes of the recipient (or beholder).

 As part of the persuasive process, two types of “liking” occur.
-The first type of liking occurs in the initial phase and superficial relationships.
+The first type of liking occurs in the initial phase of a relationship and in superficial relationships.
 A considerable amount of research in marketing indicates that we are more persuaded by likable people.
 When someone new approaches us with a “great opportunity,” if we are suspicious we start to be critical of their message.
 However, if we think the person is attractive, cooperative, or similar to us, we are more likely to be persuaded by them.
 Certainly in direct selling, we need to consider if we come across as likable in initial interactions.

 There are several ways to increase initial liking.
 Obviously, do what you can to be attractive.
 One easy way to be more attractive is to smile.
 Next, think about how what you are selling helps the other person.
 People who are seen as “cooperative” are not trying to make a “quick sale.”
 Finding out a little bit about your audience is one way to find common ground and be seen as similar.
 Another way to increase likeability is to compliment others.
 It is interesting to note that even outrageous compliments from sales people can have a positive influence on likability.